Mixing Fronts in Smooth Chaotic Flows: Comparison to direct numerical simulations

 This yields

 Diffusion is solved sequentially in the full frequency domain,

 The second half period ($(i+1/2)T<t<(i+1)T$) is solved similarly, this time without source term, with

 followed by a diffusive step~\eqref{eq:diffusion}.
 The only approximation made by the numerical scheme is the operator splitting.
 Thus, the algorithm shows only first-order convergence in $\Delta t$, but with a mean relative error smaller than 0.5\% when using a large time step $\Delta t= T/2$.
-The use of GPU makes it extremely efficient, about 2 seconds per time period $T$ for a $20\,000^2$ grid with a Nvidia RTX 6000 ADA, which allows us to fully resolve the scalar transport up to Péclet numbers of $10^8$ in reasonable time.
+Herein, we set here $\Delta t= T/10$ to be below 0.1\% error.
+The domain is discretized by a regular grid with a grid size $\Delta x = s_B / 5$ fine-enough to resolve the expected minimum scale of scalar fluctuations.

-We run simulations for a time large enough to reach stationarity (in a statistical sense).
-This is achieved for $t \gamma \gtrapprox 10$ when the scalar variance oscillates around a mean constant value (Figure~\ref{fig:time}b).
-Significant fluctuation remains around the mean behaviour, with a given correlation time scale that depends on the inverse of the mean stretching rate $\gamma^{-1}$ (Figure~\ref{fig:time}a).
-This can be explained by the time a scalar fluctuation is transported from large to small scales, at the mean rate $\gamma$.
+In the forced scenario, we run simulations for a time large enough to reach stationarity (in a statistical sense) after which statistics are sample over long time periods.
+Figure~\ref{fig:time}b shows that stationarity is achieved for $t \gamma \gtrapprox 10$, time after which the scalar variance oscillates around a mean constant value (Figure~\ref{fig:time}a).
+This is consistent with the time it takes for scalar fluctuations to be transferred from large to small scales, at the mean rate $\gamma$.
+Statistical averages are then taken over time period larger than $40\gamma$.